dnlggr/fokus/README.md

 ## Configuration

-Shortcuts can be configured via a dotfile at `~/.fokus` which is read at app startup.
+Hotkeys can be configured via a dotfile at `~/.fokus` which is read at app startup.

 ### Example